HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

  "redeemScript": "value", (string)  Unset

- "amount": n.nnn,         (numeric) The amount of the output valued in decred
+ "amount": n.nnn,         (numeric) The amount of the output valued in hcd

  "confirmations": n,      (numeric) The number of block confirmations of the transaction